pierrenodet/spark-ensemble/docs/gbm.md

         .setSampleRatio(0.8) //Ratio sampling of exemples.
         .setReplacement(true) //Exemples drawn with replacement or not.
         .setSubspaceRatio(0.8) //Ratio sampling of features.
-        .setOptimizedWeights(true) //Line search the best step size or use 1 instead.
+        .setOptimizedWeights(true) //Line search the best step size or use 1.0 instead.
-        .setLoss("squared") //Loss function used for residuals and optimized step size.
+        .setLoss("deviance") //Loss function used for residuals and optimized step size.
-        .setAlpha(0.5) //Extra parameter for certain loss functions as quantile or huber.
         .setValidationIndicatorCol("val") //Column name that contains true or false for the early stop data set.
         .setTol(1E-3) //Tolerance for optimized step size and gain in loss on early stop set.
         .setNumRound(8) //Number of rounds to wait for the loss on early stop set to decrease.
+        .setParallelism(4) //Number of base learners trained at the same time.
+Should be at most the number of classes.
+        .setInstanceTrimmingRatio(1.0) //Quantile of highest instance weights kept each round.
 ```

 ## References